bernardoVale/pythonrpm-virtualenv/README.md

 If we build inside a CentOS 6 with Python 3.5 the only machines able to install it will be exactly CentOS6 with Python 3.5.

+Actually, it might work on a CentOS 7 or a RHEL 7 as long as they share the same `glibc` version of the machine that built the rpm.

 Also, the package is still a `virtualenv`.
 To use it we need to activate the virtualenv, but hey, this is not an issue, this is great because we're installing things in a non intrusive way.